Back to Home Page or Contents Page or People or Index

 This was the beginning of the boy's return to reality.
 He became

-about his parents worrying over him.
+concerned about his parents worrying over him.
 Various doctors saw him.
-He went on
+He

-a vacation but when returning home everything was the same.
-One doctor
+went on a vacation but when returning home everything was the same.
+One

-he might have epilepsy, when overhearing his father telling a visitor that
+doctor thought he might have epilepsy, when overhearing his father telling

-reality really began setting in.
-His father speculated what if it was
+a visitor that reality really began setting in.
+His father speculated what

 Hearing this, he was thunderstruck.
 He once more became a serious child.
 Going to his father's study he got out his Latin grammar and begun intensely studying.
 After ten minutes his first good fainting fit came which nearly made him fall out of his chair.
 But he persisted for ten more minutes telling himself, "Devil take it, I'm not going to faint."
 The second attack hit about fifteen minutes afterward.
 That too passed like the first as he stuck it out.
 The third came upon him about a half hour later.
 He too battled it; he then had the feeling he had overcome them.
 Suddenly he felt better than he had in all the previous months.
 In fact the attacks never reoccurred.
 From that day forward he studied his grammar and other schoolbooks until he returned to school a few weeks later having no more attacks.